 Secure Disposal of Computers and Devices

-Old desktops, laptops, and mobile and portable storage devices may contain UW information, such as personally identifiable information, cached login credentials, or other confidential data that can be compromised if the physical device is not securely disposed.
+Old desktops, laptops, and mobile and portable storage devices may contain UW information, such as personally identifiable information, cached login credentials, or other confidential data that can be compromised if the physical device is not disposed of securely.

-If this information is not deleted in the proper way prior to relinquishing custody of or surplusing the device, then there is the potential for a data breach.
-This situation is worsened by the fact that there may be delay in realizing that the “disposed” device has been compromised.
+If data and information are not deleted in the proper way prior to relinquishing custody of or sending the device to UW Surplus, then there is potential for a data breach.
+This bad situation could become worse if there is a delay in realizing that the device has been compromised.

 What You Can Do